What is Somatic Movement Psychotherapy

-Somatic Movement Psychotherapy draws on expressive movement experiences that engage the body and feelings to obtain self-awareness, self-understanding, and insight into our thoughts, beliefs and interactional dynamics.
+Somatic Movement Psychotherapy draws on somatic and affectively-motivated movement experiences that engage the body and feelings to obtain self-awareness, self-understanding, and insight into our thoughts, beliefs and interactional dynamics.

 Somatic Movement Psychotherapy can have a number of aims including the restoration of balance and integration in physical function, sensory development, emotional expression, and mental functioning.

-Somatic Movement Psychotherapy uses observation and analysis theories, such as Laban Movement Analysis, to determine and address the client’s therapeutic needs.
-Therapeutic interventions are often designed using Laban Movement Analysis in conjunction with Bodymind Centering concepts.
+Somatic Movement Psychotherapy uses observation and analysis theories, such as the Laban/Bartenieff Movement System to determine and address the client’s therapeutic needs.
+Therapeutic interventions are often designed using Laban/Bartenieff Movement Analysis in conjunction with Bodymind Centering concepts.

-Most Somatic Movement Psychotherapists are trained in counselling skills and group facilitation.
-My particular approach is psychodynamic and uses Psychoanalytic Self Psychology as its theoretical base.
+Most Somatic Movement Psychotherapists are trained in psychotherapy and counselling skills as well as group facilitation.
+My particular approach uses Psychoanalytic Self Psychology as its theoretical base.